 3. Surfshark - easy to use VPN that's great value

 It may not have the same server variety or reliable speeds as the two VPN services above, but Surfshark is still full of features and excellent at unblocking restricted apps and services.
-Plus, at around $2.50 USD/£2/$AU3.50 per month it's a fantastically priced option that's a doddle to use.
+Plus, at around $2.50 USD/£2/$AU3.50 per month it's a fantastically priced option that's super simple to use.

 What is a VPN?